Calvin Ridley*, WR, Alabama

 Height: 5-11.
 Weight: 200.
 Arm: 31.5.
 Hand: 8.75.
 40 Time: 4.46.
 Projected Round (2018): 4-6.
-11/4/17: Callaway hasn't played this season because of a suspension.
+1/13/18: Callaway didn't play in 2017 because of a suspension.
 He ended up in pre-trial diversion after reportedly facing felony fraud charges for allegedly transferring money from a stolen credit card.
 NFL teams already had major off-the-field concerns about Callaway.
 While he loves football, he has a lot of issues in terms of hanging out with bad influences, and teams are concerned about him consistently failing drug tests in the NFL.
 Callaway has been suspended repeatedly by Florida, and he hurt his team by earning another suspension to start the 2017 season to go along with a rape allegation.

 Scouts across the league say that Callaway has first-round talent.
 They've even compared him to Antonio Brown in terms of his skill set and what he can do as a receiver, but teams think that Callaway will fall into the mid-rounds because his off-the-field issues are too serious to draft any earlier.
 They don't have any confidence that he will change and avoid suspensions in the NFL.
 Callaway ran fast and looked good at the scouting combine, but the interviews were more important than his field work.
 Sources said that he seemed winded at his pro-day workout and did not help himself with his showing there.

 7/17/17: In 2016, Callaway totaled 54 receptions for 721 yards with three touchdowns.
 He displayed his deep speed and play-making ability during the season despite inconsistent quarterback play.
 Callaway was one of the most dangerous play-makers in the SEC as a freshman.
 Despite Florida's terrible quarterback play in the second half of the 2015 season, he totaled 678 yards on 35 receptions with four touchdowns on the year.
 He also returned two punts for touchdowns.